tbranyen/babel-plugin-transform-commonjs/README.md

 inevitable.
 Babel offers us a bridge to bring the old to the new.
 This module can reconcile differences as best as possible without hacks.

+The goal of this transform is to produce spec-compliant code.
+Any behavior that diverges will throw by default.
+However, there are escape hatches provided if you know what you're doing.

+### Notes

 What to expect:

 - A transform that can transform a majority of CommonJS modules to ES modules